zposten/cast-sender-tool-chrome/README.md

 ## Setup Instructions
 * You will need a Google Cast device such as a Chromecast to run this sample code
-* Register your Cast device Developer Console ((http://cast.google.com/publish) to allow it to run this sample
+* Register your Cast device on the [Google Cast SDK Developer Console](http://cast.google.com/publish) to allow it to run this sample
 * Setup the cast-custom-receiver-sample to act as the receiver
-* Register a custom receiver application on the Cast Developers Console (http://cast.google.com/publish).
+* Register a custom receiver application on the [Cast Developer Console](http://cast.google.com/publish).
 The URL to use will be the IP address of the system you will run the receiver server from.
-If you run the server using the provided NodeJS server on your local machine, enter the ip-address of your computer with it's non local IP (eg. http://172.17.21.148:9999/sample_media_receiver.html).
+If you run the server using the provided NodeJS server on your local machine, enter the ip-address of your computer with it's non local IP (e.g. `http://172.17.21.148:9999/sample_media_receiver.html`).
 You will get an App ID when you finish registering your application.
 * Setup the project dependencies (see below)
 * Run the provided NodeJS server script using NodeJs or deploy to an existing server

 ## Project Setup
-* Install NodeJS (http://nodejs.org/) for your platform
+* Install [NodeJS](http://nodejs.org/) for your platform
 * In the root of this project execute
-* $> npm install express
+	* `$> npm install express`
-* $> node s3.js
+	* `$> node s3.js`
-* Receiver will be available on http://IP-Address:7777/web_sender_tool.html
+* Receiver will be available on `http://IP-Address:7777/web_sender_tool.html`

 ## References and How to report bugs
 * Cast APIs: http://developers.google.com/cast/docs